 On the other hand, if the ATM interface were very different than the learner’s mental model of an ATM, it could be frustrating to learn how to use the interface.
 Ease of use typically equates with a good match between the conceptual mental model and the user’s mental model.
 Thus, designers need to take the user’s mental model into consideration.
 Otherwise, a mismatch can cause frustration and confusion, which detract from the learning experience.

 Filling in the Gaps of the Learner’s Mental Models

 Mental models are important to consider when you are generating ideas for instructional strategies.
 Suppose you were to design instruction for a new procedure that is different from anything the audience has previously encountered.
 For example, suppose the members of a workforce always punched a time clock to track their hours at work.
-Everyone had a mental model of how the machine and the process operated.
+Everyone had a mental model of how the machine and the process worked.

 Now the company is asking people to track their time using a mobile app.
-Users will need to construct a new mental model of how to track their hours worked.
+Users will need to construct a new mental model of how to track their hours.
 By understanding the mental models of audience members, such as how they understand mobile apps as well as the mental model of their old punch clock system, you may be able to design an instructional strategy that builds on their current understanding of these systems.

 How to Identify a Learner’s Mental Models

 As we all know, it’s not that easy to get into the mind of a learner.
 Here are some approaches that may help you understand the mental models of learners and users:

 - Interview users from different target audiences to find out how they think about and/or use a system.

 - Observe how audience members complete a task.

 - If the mental model relates to a specific procedure, ask the audience member to speak aloud while performing the procedure.
 Record this or take notes.